gotthardp/lorawan-server/doc/Installation.md

  * Stop the lorawan-server
  * Backup or make sure you don't delete the `Mnesia.lorawan@*` sub-directory.
- * Delete the existing `bin`, `lib` and `releases` sub-directories and replace them by new server binaries.
+ * Delete the existing `bin`, `lib` and `releases` sub-directories and replace them by `bin`, `lib` and `releases` from the new binary release.
+You can simply unpack the content of the binary release e.g. in `/usr/lib/lorawan-server`.
  * Copy `bin/lorawan-server.service` to `/lib/systemd/system`
  * Start the lorawan-server